 6.C.1.
-Grounds for Requests to Voluntarily Refrain from Practicing/ Precautionary Suspension or Restriction:
+Grounds for Requests to Voluntarily Refrain from Practicing Precautionary Suspension or Restriction:

-- (a) Whenever, in their sole discretion, failure to take action may result in imminent danger to the health and/or safety of any individual, the MEC or the Medical Director: ASF - (1) request that the Practitioner agree to voluntarily refrain from exercising privileges pending further review of the circumstances by the Medical Director in accordance with Section 6.C.2 of this Policy (agreements to voluntarily refrain may also be utilized in other professional practice evaluation contexts, the details of which are addressed in the relevant professional practice evaluation policy); or - (2) if the Practitioner is unwilling to voluntarily refrain from practicing pending further review, to suspend or restrict all or any portion of the individual's clinical privileges as a precaution, which actions shall be reviewed by the MEC in accordance with Section 6.C.3 of this Policy. - (b) The above actions can be taken at any time, including, but not limited to, immediately after the occurrence of an event that causes concern, following a pattern of occurrences that raises concern, or following a recommendation of the MEC that would entitle the individual to request a hearing. - (c) Precautionary suspension or restriction, or an agreement to refrain, is an interim step in the professional review activity, but it is not a complete professional review action in and of itself.
-It shall not imply any final finding of responsibility for the situation that caused the suspension, restriction, or agreement. - (d) These actions shall become effective immediately, shall promptly be reported to the Medical Director and shall remain in effect unless the action is modified by the Medical Director or MEC. - (e) The Practitioner shall be provided a letter via Special Notice that memorializes the individual's agreement to voluntarily refrain from practicing or the imposition of a precautionary suspension and terms related to the same.
+- (a) Whenever, in their sole discretion, failure to take action may result in imminent danger to the health and/or safety of any individual, the MEC OR any Medical Staff Officer or relevant Department Chair, acting in conjunction with the Hospital President or the Chief Medical Officer, shall have the authority to proceed as follows: - (1) request that the Practitioner agree to voluntarily refrain from exercising privileges pending further review of the circumstances by the Leadership Council in accordance with Section 6.C.2 of this Policy (agreements to voluntarily refrain may also be utilized in other professional practice evaluation contexts, the details of which are addressed in the relevant professional practice evaluation policy); or - (2) if the Practitioner is unwilling to voluntarily refrain from practicing pending further review, to suspend or restrict all or any portion of the individual's clinical privileges as a precaution, which actions shall be reviewed by the MEC in accordance with Section 6.C.3 of this Policy. - (b) The above actions can be taken at any time, including, but not limited to, immediately after the occurrence of an event that causes concern, following a pattern of occurrences that raises concern, or following a recommendation of the MEC that would entitle the individual to request a hearing. - (c) Precautionary suspension or restriction, or an agreement to refrain, is an interim step in the professional review activity, but it is not a complete professional review action in and of itself.
+It shall not imply any final finding of responsibility for the situation that caused the suspension, restriction, or agreement.

+- (d) These actions shall become effective immediately, shall promptly be reported to the Hospital President, the CMO, and the President of the Medical Staff, and shall remain in effect unless the action is modified by the Hospital President or MEC. - (e) The Practitioner shall be provided a letter via Special Notice that memorializes the individual's agreement to voluntarily refrain from practicing or the imposition of a precautionary suspension and terms related to the same.
 The correspondence shall also contain a brief written description of the reason(s) for the action, including the names and medical record numbers of the patient(s) involved (if any), and shall be provided to the Practitioner within three days of the action.

 6.C.2.
-The Medical Director Review Process for an Agreement to Voluntarily Refrain from Practicing:
+Medical Staff Leadership Review Process for an Agreement to Voluntarily Refrain from Practicing: